ArmDeveloperEcosystem/workshop-acm/instruqt/4-terraform/assignment.md

 # Deploy resources via Terraform

-This workshop demonstrates how to deploy a multi-architectural Azure Kubernetes service with both AMD and Arm based nodes.

-Through instruqt you have been given:

-- An Azure subscription
-- A terminal to work in with the required tools (git, azure cli, terraform) already installed

-> [!NOTE]
-> Your Azure CLI should already be configured by Instruqt and authorized to the correct Azure subscription.
-> You can confirm this by running `az account show`

-## Plan and apply Terraform
-===

 In your [Terminal tab](tab-0), write the following command to prepare the current working directory for use with Terraform:

 [button label="Terminal"](tab-0)